aqaPayam/NakhBot/docs/domain/06-business-rules-and-invariants.md

 * unmatched
 * blocked

+`blocked` is internal/safety-only.

+Users must not be given a user-facing Block action in MVP.

+Users must not be notified that an internal block exists.

 UserPairState must not store directional actions.

 The following directional actions must be read from their source records: